How to Find Opinion Leader on the Online Social Network?: Introduction

 \section{Introduction}

-Back in the 1940s, Paul F. Lazarsfeld, Bernard Berelson, and Hazel Gaudet proved that social influence is a vital strength for people modifying their opinions towards a topic within a social network\cite{lazarsfeld1968people}.
-As a part of their research on public opinion, opinion leaders were defined as individuals with a significant impact on the opinions, attitudes and behavior of others.
-With the rise of online social networks (OSNs) in today's digital age, the role of opinion leaders has become increasingly crucial in shaping public opinion and driving online conversations.
-The detection of opinion leaders on OSNs have practical applications for businesses and organizations, including targeted marketing strategies, monitoring the spread of information and mitigating the negative impact on public discourse.
+As far back as the 1940s, Paul F. Lazarsfeld, Bernard Berelson, and Hazel Gaudet conducted social influence experiments to understand the social network opinion dynamics towards a topic \cite{lazarsfeld1968people}.
+As a part of their research, \textit{opinion leaders} were defined as individuals with a significant impact on the opinions, attitudes, and behavior of others.
+These studies were typically conducted in relatively small social circles.
+Fast track to modern day, the rise of online social networks (OSNs) has seen a rapid expansion in social network size and the role of opinion leaders has become increasingly crucial in shaping public opinion and driving online discourse.
+It is widely recognized that developing algorithms that can detect opinion leaders is crucial.
+There are a range of application areas in business intelligence, social monitoring the spread of (mis)information and mitigating the negative impact on public discourse \cite{bamakan2019opinion}.

-Empirical research in psychology has explored the phenomenon of opinion evolution during interpersonal interactions.
-Studies have shown that people tend to modify their opinions to seek similarity with others in a group, highlighting the high inter depend of individual opinions.
+Over the past few decades, empirical research in psychology has explored the phenomenon of opinion evolution during interpersonal interactions.
+Studies have shown that people tend to modify their opinions to seek similarity with others in the group, highlighting the high interdependence of individual opinions.
 The combined effects of the influences from cultural norms, mass media and interactions are collectively known as social influence.
-The concept of opinion leader was first be introduced in the hypothesis of two-step flow of communication\cite{lazarsfeld1968people}.
-It posited that the influence from mass media first reaches to opinion leaders who then disseminate it to their associates.
-Nowadays, opinion leaders refer to individuals who have the ability to influence the opinions of others through interactions on online social media.
-Opinion leaders have been shown to play significant roles in promoting, propagating and shaping the opinions in various domains, including marketing, political science and public health\cite{bamakan2019opinion}.
+The concept of opinion leader was first introduced in the hypothesis of \textit{two-step flow of communication} \cite{lazarsfeld1968people}.
+It posited that the influence from mass media first reaches opinion leaders, who subsequently disseminate it to their followers or associates.